ps2dude756/FoodTruckFinder/README.md

 that did not have latitude and longitude coordinates, so I was unable to add them to the database.
 I'd like to have included a function to geocode them using Google's HTTP Maps API at index-time.
-Finally, I was unaware when starting this project that Heroku only supports Postgresql.
-Had I known this, I would not have spent time developing my code to work with sqlite, and would have developed for Postgresql from the beginning.
+Finally, I would have researched Heroku more before starting this project.
+I was unaware that Heroku only supports Postgresql, and additionally that it does not support PL/Python.
+Had I known this, I would not have spent time developing my code to work with sqlite, and would have developed for Postgresql without PL/Python from the beginning.

 Link to other code
 ==================